zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### scrollable `Boolean|Object` *(default: true)*

-If set to `true` the grid will display a scrollbar when the total row height (or width) exceeds the grid height (or width).
+If set to `true` the treelist will display a scrollbar when the total row height (or width) exceeds the treelist height (or width).
 By default scrolling is enabled.

 Can be set to a JavaScript object which represents the scrolling configuration.